 Using the Common Application or the Coalition Application, you can take advantage of the optional essay to provide that needed context.
 Homeschooled or not, an excellent essay can go a long way in the admissions process!

-You know you must have a transcript created to apply to college, but take care that it shows a complete picture of how you’ve spent your time.
+You must have a transcript created to apply to college but take care that it shows a complete picture of how you’ve spent your time.

 Add rich details, provide extra materials, and shoot for too much information rather than too little.
 The more you give the admissions committee, the more informed they are to make a decision.

-Think about ways you’ve been active in your community.
+Think about ways you’ve been active in your community despite being a homeschool student.
 Extracurricular activities can include volunteer work for charity or religious organizations, getting involved in an athletics team or the arts, working a part-time job, or even taking on a great deal of responsibility at home.

 Summer programs or projects can make excellent additions to your college application.
 Colleges want to see students willing to collaborate, an attribute that may be hard to show from a homeschooled background alone.
 Demonstrate your ability to work in a team, which will fortify your application.